ludlovian/pipe/README.md

 `const [reader, writer] = new Pipe(size)`

 Creates a new pipe, and returns the two ends as `[reader, writer]`.
-The buffer size can be set, but defaults to 100 to stop runaway pipes eating memory.

 ## reader